Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 |Dosing Recommendations||Selected Adverse Events|

-Pediatric, Adolescent (Weighing ≥35 kg), and Adult Dose:
+Child and Adolescent (Aged ≥12 Years Weighing ≥35 kg) and Adult Dose:

-- Metabolism: Tenofovir alafenamide (TAF) is a substrate of the adenosine triphosphate-dependent transporters P-glycoprotein (P-gp) and breast cancer resistance protein (BCRP).
+- Metabolism: Tenofovir alafenamide (TAF) is a substrate of the adenosine triphosphate-dependent transporters P-glycoprotein (P-gp) and the breast cancer resistance protein (BCRP).
 Drugs that strongly affect P-gp and BCRP activity may lead to changes in TAF absorption.
-P-gp inducers are expected to decrease TAF exposure, and P-gp inhibitors are expected to increase absorption and plasma concentrations of TAF.2 Coadministration of TAF with rifamycins is not recommended.3
+P-gp inducers are expected to decrease TAF exposure, and P-gp inhibitors are expected to increase absorption and plasma concentrations of TAF.2 A study in 98 healthy participants without HIV measured plasma TAF and tenofovir (TFV) exposures when TAF was administered with other antiretroviral (ARV) drugs.
+Coadministration of TAF with rilpivirine and dolutegravir did not change either TAF or TFV exposure.
+Coadministration of TAF with the P-gp and BCRP inhibitor cobicistat, or coadministration with atazanavir/ritonavir or lopinavir/ritonavir, increased both TAF and TFV exposures.
+Coadministration of TAF with darunavir/ritonavir (DRV/r) resulted in unchanged TAF AUC and a doubling of TFV AUC.
+Coadministration of TAF with the P-gp and BCRP inducer efavirenz decreased TAF and TFV exposures.3

 - Genvoya contains elvitegravir and cobicistat in addition to TAF.
-Elvitegravir is metabolized predominantly by cytochrome P (CYP) 450 3A4, secondarily by UGT1A1/3, and by oxidative metabolism pathways.
+Elvitegravir is metabolized predominantly by cytochrome P (CYP) 450 3A4, secondarily by uridine diphosphate glucuronosyltransferase 1A1/3, and by oxidative metabolism pathways.
 Elvitegravir is a modest inducer of CYP2C9.
 Cobicistat is an inhibitor of CYP3A4 and a weak inhibitor of CYP2D6; in addition, cobicistat inhibits adenosine triphosphate-dependent transporters BCRP and P-gp and the organic anion-transporting polypeptides OAT1B1 and OAT1B3.
 Potential exists for multiple drug interactions when using both elvitegravir and cobicistat.

-- Absorption: Administering elvitegravir and bictegravir concurrently with antacids lowers plasma concentrations of these antiretroviral (ARV) drugs.
+- Absorption: Administering elvitegravir and bictegravir concurrently with antacids lowers plasma concentrations of these ARV drugs.
 This is due to formation of complexes in the gastrointestinal tract, and not because of changes in gastric pH.
-Administration of Genvoya (which contains elvitegravir) or Biktarvy (which contains bictegravir) should be separated from administration of antacids by at least 2 hours, but preferably 4 hours.
-Chelation by high concentrations of divalent cations, such as iron, decreases absorption of integrase strand transfer inhibitors (INSTIs), including elvitegravir and bictegravir.
-Because of this, Genvoya or Biktarvy should be administered at least 4 hours before or after iron supplements or multivitamins containing iron.
+Chelation by high concentrations of divalent cations, such as calcium or iron, decreases absorption of integrase strand transfer inhibitors (INSTIs), including elvitegravir and bictegravir.
+Because of this, Genvoya or Biktarvy should be administered at least 4 hours before or after antacids and iron, calcium, aluminum, and/or magnesium-containing supplements or multivitamins.
+The Food and Drug Administration (FDA) product label should be consulted for exact recommendations on the timing of dosing for each drug.

 - Odefsey contains rilpivirine, which is a CYP3A substrate and requires dose adjustments when administered with CYP3A-modulating medications.

-- Before Genvoya, Odefsey, Descovy, or Biktarvy is administered, a patient’s medication profile should be carefully reviewed for potential drug interactions.
+- Before Genvoya, Odefsey, Descovy, Biktarvy, or Symtuza, is administered, a patient’s medication profile should be carefully reviewed for potential drug interactions.

-- Renal elimination: Drugs that decrease renal function or compete for active tubular secretion could reduce clearance of TAF or emtricitabine.
+- Renal elimination: Drugs that decrease renal function or compete for active tubular secretion (e.g., acyclovir, ganciclovir, and high-dose nonsteroidal anti-inflammatory drugs) could reduce clearance of TAF or emtricitabine.
 Concomitant use of nephrotoxic drugs should be avoided when using Genvoya.

-- Protease inhibitors: Genvoya should not be administered concurrently with products or regimens containing ritonavir because of similar effects of cobicistat and ritonavir on CYP3A metabolism.
+- Protease inhibitors: Genvoya should not be administered concurrently with products or regimens that contain ritonavir, because cobicistat and ritonavir have similar effects on CYP3A metabolism.

 - More common: Nausea, diarrhea, headache.

-- Less common (more severe): Cases of lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with use of nucleoside reverse transcriptase inhibitors.
+- Less common (more severe): Cases of lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with use of nucleoside reverse transcriptase inhibitors (NRTIs).

-Descovy, a fixed-dose combination (FDC) drug that contains emtricitabine and TAF (FTC/TAF), is Food and Drug Administration (FDA)-approved for use in children aged ≥6 years and weighing ≥25 kg when used as part of an antiretroviral therapy regimen that does not include a ritonavir- or cobicistat-boosted protease inhibitor (PI).
-Descovy is FDA-approved for use in children aged ≥6 years and weighing ≥35 kg when used in combination with any antiretroviral (ARV) drugs, including ritonavir- or cobicistat-boosted PIs.
-Odefsey, an FDC containing TAF, emtricitabine, and rilpivirine (TAF/FTC/RPV), is FDA-approved for use in children weighing ≥35 kg.
-Genvoya, an FDC containing elvitegravir, cobicistat, emtricitabine, and TAF (EVG/COBI/FTC/TAF), is FDA-approved for use in children aged ≥6 years and weighing ≥25 kg when used as the single-tablet regimen without other ARVs (Table A).
+Descovy, a fixed-dose combination (FDC) drug that contains emtricitabine and TAF (FTC/TAF), is approved by the FDA for use in children aged ≥6 years who weigh ≥25 kg (but <35 kg) when used as part of an ARV therapy regimen that does not include a ritonavir-boosted or cobicistat-boosted protease inhibitor (PI).
+Descovy is approved by the FDA for use in children aged ≥6 years who weigh ≥35 kg when used in combination with any ARV drugs, including ritonavir-boosted or cobicistat-boosted PIs.
+Odefsey, an FDC that contains emtricitabine, rilpivirine, and TAF (FTC/RPV/TAF), is approved by the FDA for use in children who weigh ≥35 kg.
+Genvoya, an FDC that contains elvitegravir, cobicistat, emtricitabine, and TAF (EVG/COBI/FTC/TAF), is approved by the FDA for use in children aged ≥6 years who weigh ≥25 kg when used as the single-tablet regimen without other ARV drugs (see Table A).
 Bictegravir is only available as part of the FDC Biktarvy, which contains bictegravir, emtricitabine, and TAF (BIC/FTC/TAF).
-Biktarvy is not FDA-approved for use in children or adolescents, but it was reported to be safe and effective in a small study in adolescents.4
+Biktarvy is not approved by the FDA for use in children or adolescents, but it has been studied in adolescents aged 12 to <18 years who weigh ≥35 kg5 and in children aged 6 to <12 years who weigh ≥25 kg.6 Symtuza, an FDC that contains darunavir, cobicistat, emtricitabine, and TAF (DRV/COBI/FTC/TAF) is approved by the FDA for use in adults.

 TAF has antiviral activity and efficacy against hepatitis B virus (HBV).
-Testing for HBV should be performed prior to starting TAF treatment.
+Testing for HBV should be performed prior to starting treatment with TAF.
 If HBV is found, there could be rebound of clinical hepatitis when TAF is stopped.
-For more information about hepatitis rebound in patients with HBV/HIV coinfection, see the Pediatric Opportunistic Infections Guidelines.
-TAF alone (as Vemlidy) is FDA-approved for use in persons aged ≥8 years, and is only approved for treating HBV, not HIV.
+For more information about hepatitis rebound in patients with HBV/HIV coinfection, see the Pediatric Opportunistic Infection Guidelines.
+TAF alone (as Vemlidy) is approved by the FDA for use in persons aged ≥8 years, and it is only approved for treating HBV, not HIV.

 TAF-containing pills are smaller than their tenofovir disoproxil fumarate (TDF)-containing counterparts, a significant advantage for some pediatric patients who may have trouble swallowing larger pills.
-TAF is available as the coformulated tablets FTC/TAF,2 FTC/RPV/TAF,5 EVG/COBI/FTC/TAF,6 and BIC/FTC/TAF7 (Descovy, Odefsey, Genvoya, and Biktarvy, respectively).
-EVG/COBI/FTC/TAF (Genvoya) contains TAF 10 mg while FTC/TAF, FTC/RPV/TAF, and BIC/FTC/TAF (Descovy, Odefsey, and Biktarvy, respectively) contain TAF 25 mg.
+TAF is available as the coformulated tablets FTC/TAF (Descovy),2 FTC/RPV/TAF (Odefsey),7 EVG/COBI/FTC/TAF (Genvoya),8 BIC/FTC/TAF (Biktarvy),9 and DRV/COBI/FTC/TAF (Symtuza).
+EVG/COBI/FTC/TAF contains TAF 10 mg while FTC/TAF, FTC/RPV/TAF, and BIC/FTC/TAF contain TAF 25 mg.
 Cobicistat boosts TAF blood concentrations and tenofovir diphosphate (TFV-DP) intracellular exposure after TAF administration.
-Therefore, administration of EVG/COBI/FTC/TAF (Genvoya), which contains TAF 10 mg and cobicistat, achieves TFV-DP systemic exposure that is similar to the exposure achieved by FTC/RPV/TAF (Odefsey) or BIC/FTC/TAF (Biktarvy), which contain TAF 25 mg but no cobicistat.
+Therefore, administration of EVG/COBI/FTC/TAF, which contains TAF 10 mg and cobicistat, achieves TFV-DP systemic exposure that is similar to the exposure achieved by FTC/RPV/TAF or BIC/FTC/TAF, which contain TAF 25 mg but no cobicistat.

 |Drug||Contains||Dose of TAF||Minimum Age||Minimum Body Weight||Comment|